cschanhniem/thethreadseers/DEPLOYMENT_GUIDE.md

    - Under **Source**, select **GitHub Actions**
    - The workflow will automatically deploy your site

+   **Note**: If you encounter dependency installation issues, the workflow includes fallback options with `--legacy-peer-deps` flag.

 3. **Access Your Site**:
    - Your site will be available at: `https://yourusername.github.io/tts_series_site/`
    - The deployment typically takes 2-3 minutes